Guide To Droopy Eyelid (Ptosis) Treatment In Singapore

 Are The Results Permanent?

-In most cases, the results of ptosis correction surgery are permanent.
+In most cases, the results of ptosis correction surgery in Singapore are permanent.
 However, 10% of the patients may complain of a redeveloped ptosis again in the future.
 In such cases, revision surgery will be required.

 Are There Any Risks Or Side Effects Associated With Ptosis Surgery?